Memorial Day weekend, May 26th- 27th, 2023

 10 miles, elevation 11,500

-I love climbing them, even in May with a lingering snowpack and early threatening monsoons.
+I loved climbing them, even in May with a lingering snowpack and early threatening monsoons.
 We put these potential hazards out of mind and just set off to have a good time.
 It was quite a contrast to go from the blazing hot desert of the Grand Canyon to alpine bliss, soundly rooted in spring versus the 100 degree summer.
 Jolly suggested Music Pass and the Sand Lakes, which he’d visited years prior.
 I might have traveled over this pass when I was a child, riding on the back of my dad’s motorcycle.
-It was either Music, Mosca, or Medano pass, I can’t quite recall.
+It was either Music, Mosca, or Medano pass, I couldn’t quite recall.
 Probably one of the latter since Music pass trail prohibits motor travel.
 I know it was one of these because we made it all the way to the Great Sand Dunes.
 I remember my dad dumping the motorcycle numerous times in the sand and me trying to walk up one of the dunes, which scalded my feet.

 Upon reaching the transition from the 4wd road to single-track trail, we also hit the snow line.
 The trail traversed along a north-facing slope, deep in the trees, so I knew we’d be wading through about a mile of it all the way to the pass.
-It seemed only fitting, since a trip to the top of Mt Ellen would have involved lots of snow as well.
+It seemed only fitting, since a trip to the top of Mt Ellen would have involved lots of snow, as well.
 I happen to be one of the few that enjoys such a challenge, at least for a few hours, and not days on end.
 The snow was still almost firm enough to avoid postholing and there were footsteps to follow.
 With my light and quick feet, I pulled ahead.
 I met 2 day hikers just shy of the pass, on their way back down.
 It was their footsteps I’d been following.
 We stopped to chat just as a passing shower of snow flurries hit.
 I laughed that it was still sunny and the weather didn’t seem threatening.
 I had such a lighthearted feeling about the day, somehow I just knew nothing was going to go wrong…even when the day hikers warned me that Sand creek was running high and looked impassable.
 A crossing was required to get to lower Sand Lake, plus there was lots of snow on the other side and no discernible trail.

 We made it to the pass, which was the perfect spot for a break to take in the views.
 Miraculously, the thunderstorms had parted directly overhead and the valley before us was cast in sunlight.
 It was nothing but blue skies to the west, while a line of darkness rolled over the plains to the east.
 The weather goddesses took pity on us this day.
 About 5 feet of snow was still nearly encompassing the pass kiosk, making for a fun photo opportunity.